 As organizations stop classifying safety incidents as “accidents” (i.e. unexpected spontaneous events) and start viewing them as the avoidable result of poor practices or safety culture, they’re increasingly able to address the underlying issue before it causes an “accident”.
 And that means improved safety, fewer incidents, and greater accountability.

-Watson told Science he sees institutions actively working to improve safety practices in their labs and safety culture across their campuses.
+Watson told Science he sees organizations actively working to improve safety practices in their labs and safety culture across their campuses.
 It’s no small task.

 This new paradigm revolves around three elements that have to be mindfully implemented in concert.
 It’s not enough to have 2/3, or to have all 3 but have them be disconnected or independent from one another.

-- Priorities: Establish shared responsibility for safety at all institutional levels.
+- Priorities: Establish shared responsibility for safety at all organizational levels.

 - Practices: Apply priorities to develop new expectations and safety standards in all labs.